 - Type =CELL(

-- Select or type range reference that includes the text "filename",
+- Select or type range reference that includes the text "filename" in Excel,

 - Select or type dummy range reference A1